rhencke/rebol/README.md

 processes itself.
 Yet it still can generate GNU makefiles or a Visual Studio Solution if desired.

-While this process *works*, it introduced considerable complexity...and currently it needs to use a somewhat modern Ren-C build to bootstrap--as opposed to a historical R3-Alpha.
+While this process *works*, it introduced considerable complexity...and needs a relatively modern Ren-C build to bootstrap--as opposed to a historical R3-Alpha.
 For the moment, some usable binaries are committed into the `%make/` directory for 32/64-bit platforms on Linux/Mac/Windows.

 Building is a matter of picking a config out of the `%make/configs/` directory, or just taking the defaults.
 Options may be overridden on the command line of %make.r (which